chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 From the left navigation, let's go ahead and create two folders, one called "dev" and one called "prod".

-> 📝 Please Note,  typically development/testing is done in one environment and continuously integrated/deployed into N other environments (and in most cases, access restricted environments, usually different compute instances all together such as diff app servers and compute farms etc...)
+> 📝 Please Note,  typically development/testing is done in one environment and continuously integrated/deployed into N other environments (and in most cases, access restricted environments, usually different compute instances all together such as diff app servers and/or compute farms etc...)
 For the sake of this guide, we are "simulating" this behavior with "folders" within one Databricks workspace.
 We will be continuously integrating/deploying dev to prod, in a productionalized use case, you may continuously/integrate from a dev cluster to a prod cluster etc....

 You should see something similar to the below image: